atharphy/Ph2_ACF_monitoring_csv/docs/outerTracker/2Stesting.md

 This is the last alignment step of the stub package.
 There are 5 stub lines between the CIC and the LpGBT and the stub info is sent following [the scheme on slide 10](https://indico.cern.ch/event/1540157/contributions/6481541/attachments/3057152/5426570/FRavera_2025_04_28_2Sschool.pdf).

 There is 1 bit that indicates if the pattern is coming from the CBC or the MPA.
-We consider the CBC case.
+We consider the CBC case (bit = 0).
 Then we have status bits that indicate errors.
 Next, we have the bunch crossing IDs, which tell you the bunch crossing at which the pattern or packet was sent.

 We also include the number of stubs, indicating how many stubs the packet contains, followed by all the stub data.